AustinCodingAcademy/PHPIntro/Homework/Week7HW.md

-D) Create a for loop that
+C) Create a for loop that

 * initially sets $i to 0
 * continues while $i is less than count($array)